Skip to main content

 Viewing active schedules

-To see all schedules for a flow, open the flow and click the Schedule button.
-You'll see a list of all active schedules.
+Open the flow and click the Schedule button to see all active schedules.

 Editing a schedule